EnterpriseDB/tpa/RELNOTES.md

 - Patch ``TypeError: a bytes-like object is required, not 'str'`` errors when using Boto with an https_proxy set

-- Fix lock timeout settings in the pgbench test for BDR v1/v2 clusters
+- Disable pgbench test for BDR v1/v2 clusters

 - Fix haproxy syslog logging configuration